 Every dog sheds.
-No matter the breed or the environment, your dog will shed, especially during hot summer months, in order to regulate their body heat.
+No matter the breed or the environment, your dog will shed – especially during hot summer months as a way to regulate their body heat.

 Sometimes it’s a problem, at least for you, since dog hair will get everywhere.
 But shedding isn’t the real problem.

 As with anything that your dog does, shedding is okay, but too much shedding – or a sudden loss of hair – is when you should begin to investigate further to see if there is an underlying cause.

 How do you know when your dog is shedding too much?

-- 3 When to Bring Your Dog to the Vet
+- When to Bring Your Dog to The Vet For Hair Loss

-Unless you have a hairless dog (like the American Hairless Terrier,) your dog will face this natural process.
+Unless you have a hairless dog (like the American Hairless Terrier,) your dog will face the natural process of shedding.

 There are even some dog breeds that can blow their coats, which is a colloquial term referring to when they switch from their winter coat to their summer coat.